 The policy structure and processes need to be improved to ensure policies are reflective of compliance requirements, management direction, and current practices.
 This was evidenced by both the Division of Audit Report No. 19-20-0005 Advisory Services Report Process for Adopting and Changing Policies and the Board of Trustees self-evaluation in August 2020 where trustees evaluated the following metric, "The Board periodically reviews and evaluates its policies," as average.
 The president initiated in March 2022 a full review of all University regulations and policies.
+The University is currently work with MGT to complete an assessment.

 Continued diligence with maintaining board of trustee member independence, as emphasized in the Southern Association of Colleges and Schools Commission on Colleges, Section 4.2 Governing Board The Governing board (b.) ensures a clear and appropriate distinction between the policy-making function of the board and the responsibility of the administration and faculty to administer and implement policy.
 Board members must rigorously adhere to the old Association of Governing Boards maxim, "noses in and fingers out."
 "Noses in, fingers out" is AGB's unofficial mantra of board engagement-the board's role is to oversee the execution of strategies and policy development without crossing the line into the tactical micromanagement of day-to-day operations.